lycheeverse/lychee/README.md

           Do not show progress bar.
           This is recommended for non-interactive shells (e.g. for continuous integration)

+      --host-stats
+          Show per-host statistics at the end of the run

       --extensions <EXTENSIONS>
           Test the specified file extensions for URIs when checking files locally.